 - 1 Cup Crushed pork rinds

 - Pour crushed pork rinds in a shallow bowl and add the seasonings.
 Mix well.
 In a separate shallow bowl, add the beaten eggs.
-Add the chicken to the egg mixture and stir to coat.
+Add the chicken pieces to the egg mixture and stir to coat.

 JEFF SONDROL says